Evaluation, Research & Implementation

 - How well social work schools prepare students for the profession,

 - The factors affecting the retention of these specially trained graduates in the workforce, and

 - Graduates’ views of their preparation in the classroom and in the field.

-It also awards grants to empirically based curriculum development projects designed to improve practice and teaching through agency-based research.
+- Empirically based curriculum development projects designed to improve practice and teaching through agency-based research,

-A national leader in evaluation of in-service training in the human services, CalSWEC also:
+A national leader in evaluation of in-service training in the human services, CalSWEC:

 - Provides leadership for the evaluation of the California Common Core Curricula, and